 While this is a list of things to do in Bruges, you will discover when you arrive that it’s a place with more to offer than just its major sights.
+It is a place you would not want to miss visiting on your Belgium itinerary.
 Just wander, eat and take in its atmosphere and I guarantee you’ll fall head over heels for this European gem.

 Cost: Approx. Adult €8.00 | Child €4.00

 Hours: 9:00-17:00 daily | During Winter on weekends and holidays only.

 The Markt Square is located roughly in the centre of the old town.
 This large open square is surrounded by medieval-style buildings and bustling with horse-drawn carriages, restaurants and lots of tourists.

 On Wednesday mornings you will find a market held in the square.
 And throughout the year the square hosts other events like opera, plays and celebrations.

 The square is dominated by the Belfry (more on that further down) and the City Hall, and in the middle is the statue of Jan Breydel and Pieter de Coninck.

 At the foot of the Belfry make sure to stop for a snack at one of the world-famous chippies, serving fries with mayonnaise.